AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/batch/cloud-storage.md

 ![default-preview](../../../../images/tutorials/dataflow/cloud-storage/batch/default-preview.png)

-Once you have inspected the contents and structure of the files in your folder, select **[!UICONTROL Next]** to ingest the entire folder.
+Once you have inspected the contents and structure of the files in your folder, select **[!UICONTROL Next]** to ingest all files in the folder recursively.

 ![select-folder](../../../../images/tutorials/dataflow/cloud-storage/batch/select-folder.png)